deartc/FitBitLit/README.md

 Category 1: Python Programming Basics:
 I built a conversion tool that satisfies the requirement of calculating and displaying data based on an external factor.
-I used the current date, and then displayed how many days remaining until some future date.
-I used the days until the Kentucky Derby Festival MiniMarathon/Marathon because those are conventional times for a person to monitor exercise progress.
+I used the current date, and then displayed how many days remaining until some future date, the Kentucky Derby Festival MiniMarathon/Marathon.

 I satisfied the requirement of creating a dictionary or list, populating it with several values, retrieving at least one value, and using it in my program.
-.

 I also implemented a regular expression (regex) to ensure  fields, a web address and an email address, are always stored and displayed in the same format at the start of my program.